wecodemore/WordPress-Gear/index.md

 -   [WordPress Template Base](https://github.com/wycks/WordPress-Template-Base) File structure based on several themes and template hierarchy
 -   [Theme-Check](http://wordpress.org/plugins/theme-check/) - Test your theme and make sure it's up to spec
 -   [Monster Widget](http://wordpress.org/plugins/monster-widget/) - Provides a quick and easy method of adding all core widgets to a sidebar for testing purposes.
--   [Timber](http://github.com/jarednova/timber) - Write your theme using Twig templates (similar to Mustache, Handlebars, etc.)
+-   [Timber](http://github.com/jarednova/timber) - Write your theme using Twig templates (similar to Mustache, Handlebars, etc.).
+-   [Roots Starter Theme](http://roots.io/starter-theme/) - make better themes with HTML5 Boilerplate, Bootstrap, and Grunt.

 If you are looking for theme option frameworks, look above under "Framework stuff".